-We're proud to be a top UK clinic that offers a range of hair-loss treatments to women
+We're proud to be a top UK clinic that offers a range of hair loss treatments for women

-When it comes to tackling the complex world of hair-loss treatments for women, there a wide range of options available to you.
+Prevent further hair loss, and boost your confidence with hair restoration procedures from Hillside Hair Clinic.
+When it comes to tackling the complex world of female hair loss, there's a wide range of options available to you.

 In our clinic here are some of the top causes of female baldness we encounter: